-Uncharted 4: A Thief's End is the fourth game in the Uncharted series by Naughty Dog, coming to the PlayStation 4 sometime in 2015.
+Uncharted 4: A Thief's End is the fourth game in the Uncharted series by Naughty Dog, coming to the PlayStation 4 spring 2016 .
 It is set three years after Uncharted 3: Drake's Deception, with Drake now on the hunt for Sam Avery's treasure alongside his older brother, Sam.

 Uncharted 4 is a third-person cover-based shooter with light traversal elements like its predecessors, however it looks to be building upon the series rudimentary stealth elements to help them more naturally coexist alongside the shooting, somewhat akin to The Last of Us.
 The environments too look like they may be somewhat more open, allowing players to tackle combat situations with more flexibility.

 A grappling hook has been added to Drake's repertoire to allow more freedom in traversing environments in and out of combat.